MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-client-library-tutorial.md

     RAuthentication authToken = new RBasicAuthentication("george", "s3cret");
     RUser rUser = rClient.login(authToken);

+>[!IMPORTANT]
-**Important!** Authenticated users not only have access to *authenticated services* on the API, they also have much broader access to R scripts, models and data files stored in the repository compared to *anonymous* users.
+>Authenticated users not only have access to *authenticated services* on the API, they also have much broader access to R scripts, models and data files stored in the repository compared to *anonymous* users.

 ## Authenticated Services